Germany: Mother the sole suspect after 5 children found dead in Solingen apartment | DW | 04.09.2020

 Investigators also said they were investigating the possibility that her separation from her husband, around one year earlier, might have played a part in the case.
 They said that from the point of view of the prosecution as it stood, there was no evidence yet of circumstances during the coronavirus having exacerbated matters.

 Four of the children were from the mother's most recent marriage and two from an earlier relationship.
-Neither father was considered a suspect at present, investigators said.
+Neither father was considered a suspect at the time, investigators said.

+Investigators also said they were looking into the possibility that her separation from her husband, around one year earlier, might have played a part in the case.
+They said that from the point of view of the prosecution as it stood, there was no evidence yet of circumstances during the coronavirus having exacerbated matters.

+Professor Stefan Röpke from the Charite told DW that such cases of so-called extended suicide were more common in men but not unheard of in women.

 The leading politician in the state of North Rhine-Westphalia, Christian Democrat Armin Laschet, said on Friday morning that "our authorities will do everything to bring clarity to the case."